thibaut-neoledge/azure-docs.fr-fr/articles/connectors/connectors-create-api-sharepointserver.md

 <properties
-pageTitle="Utiliser le connecteur SharePoint Online dans vos applications logiques | Microsoft Azure" description="Commencez à utiliser le connecteur SharePoint Online Azure App Service dans vos applications logiques." services=""
+pageTitle="Use the SharePoint Online Connector in your Logic Apps | Microsoft Azure" description="Get started using the Azure App Service SharePoint Online Connector  in your Logic apps." services=""
 documentationCenter=""
 authors="msftman"